 Like the other providers on this list, Liberty Mutual offers a complete array of business insurance in addition to its commercial auto coverage.

-State Farm takes a unique approach to its business insurance coverage, offering bundles and coverages tailored to 300 plus different industries.
-If you decide to get your business policy through State Farm, it will include high quality business vehicle coverage tailored to your specific needs and risks.
+The Hartford takes a unique approach to its business insurance coverage, offering bundles and coverages tailored to 300 plus different industries.
+If you decide to get your business policy through the Hartford, it will include high quality business vehicle coverage tailored to your specific needs and risks.

-State Farm has been recognized as a top provider of insurance to smaller businesses.
-The company has been in business since 1935.
-It’s known for its high level of service and quick claims process.
-Much like Liberty Mutual, it has a program to help businesses reduce their vehicle-related risks.
+The Hartford has been recognized as a top provider of insurance to smaller businesses.
+The company has been insuring small businesses for 200+ years and have more than 1 million small business customers.
+It’s known for its high level of service, high standard of ethics, and quick claims process.

 What you need to know about commercial auto insurance in Texas